ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/profiling.md

     WRN   The grid for this launch is configured to execute only 16 blocks, which is less than the GPU's 80
           multiprocessors.
 This can underutilize some multiprocessors.
 If you do not intend to execute this kernel
           concurrently with other workloads, consider reducing the block size to have at least one block per
-          multiprocessor or increase the size of the grid to fully utilize the available hardware resources.
+          multiprocessor or increasing the size of the grid to fully utilize the available hardware resources.
 See the
           Hardware Model (https://docs.nvidia.com/nsight-compute/ProfilingGuide/index.html#metrics-hw-model)
           description for more details on launch configurations.